nh0397/my-portfolio/README.md

 - Create a new component in the src/components directory.
 - Import and include the component in App.js within the content div.
 - Add your section's data to data.json if needed.

+### Accessing the backend code

+The portfolio has a chatbot which is powered by a flask application and its repository can be accessed [here](https://github.com/nh0397/my-portfolio-backend)

+### Create your own RAG Chatbot?

+Want to create a chatbot for your portfolio by scraping data off your linkedin profile, github repositories and Resume?
+Access this [repository](https://github.com/nh0397/personal-data-extractor).